Gwion/Gwion/README.md

 Congratulations!!
 You ran your first gwion program.

 ## Making Sound

+_This section is currently very Linux-centric.
+We are working to improve that.
+Pull requests welcome!_

 Gwion relies on plugins for most of its language features, including all those that make sound.
 Plugins are located in the subdirectories of
 `plug`.
 To get some sounds going under linux using jack sound server, you can build the plugins `Jack`, `Soundpipe`, and `Modules`.